-Same as the entire oil and gas industry, OMV Petrom is exposed to a variety of risks – including market and financial risks as well as operational and strategic risks.
-The OMV Petrom Group’s risk management processes focus on the identification, analysis and evaluation of such risks and their impact on the Group’s financial stability and profitability as well as on their impact on sustainability matters.
+As with the entire Oil and Gas industry, OMV Petrom is exposed to a variety of risks – including market and financial risks as well as operational and strategic risks.
+The Group’s risk management processes focus on the identification, analysis and evaluation of such risks and their impact on the Group’s financial stability and profitability as well as on their impact on sustainability matters.
 For OMV Petrom, a risk represents the uncertainty on objectives measured by the combination of the likelihood or frequency of an event and its consequences, which can result in opportunities (upside) or threats (downside).
 The purpose of these activities is to actively manage risks in the context of the Group’s risk appetite to achieve the long-term strategic goals.

 Risk Management Governance